ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 1. Natural Language Test Creation

-- TestRigor's approach: "click the login button"
+• TestRigor's approach: "click the login button"

-- The problem: Ambiguous.
+• The problem: Ambiguous.
 Which login button?
 The one in the header or modal?

-- Why it's overhyped: If natural language were better than clicking, we'd all navigate websites by talking to them.
-We don't—because clicking is more intuitive.
+• Why it's overhyped: If natural language were better than clicking, we'd all navigate websites by talking to them.
+We don't, because clicking is more intuitive.

-2. "Agentic" Testing
+2. "Agentic" Testing (when it's just AI-assisted)

-- mabl's claim: AI teammate that tests for you
+• mabl's claim: AI teammate that tests for you

-3. Autonomous Test Generation
+3. Business-Process "Autopilot" Test Generation

-- AccelQ's "Autopilot": GenAI creates tests automatically
+• AccelQ's "Autopilot": GenAI creates tests automatically from modeled business processes

 Codeless Testing Tools Comparison